Art Hafey: Personal life

 Lawrence Hafey, his older brother, had a professional boxing career spanning the 1960s and 1970s.

-Art was diagnosed with the neuromuscular disease Myotonia congenita.
+Hafey was diagnosed with the neuromuscular disease Myotonia congenita.

 Legacy

 Art Hafey was inducted into the Nova Scotia Sport Hall of Fame in 1980.

 Toy Tiger, a 2009 documentary by Bradford Little, explored the life and career of Art Hafey.

 Hafey was inducted into the California Boxing Hall of Fame on June 26, 2010.